AllenThomasDev/Football-Simulator/README.md

 You can use this project to simulate different football leagues from across the world using FIFA 20 stats.

-This is how the output will look-
+When you run main.py, matches between all the teams will be simulated week by week and the final output will look similar to this -
 |    | Club          |   Matches Played |   Wins |   Draws |   Losses |   Points |   GF |   GA |   GD |
 |----|---------------|------------------|--------|---------|----------|----------|------|------|------|
 |  1 | Juventus      |               38 |     31 |       1 |        6 |       94 |  113 |   32 |   81 |